KBKS-FM: Country (1980–1996)

 In the Spring of 1996, shortly after the passage of the Telecommunications Act of 1996, Heritage swapped KCIN and KRPM to EZ Communications in exchange for EZ's New Orleans cluster.
 The transaction made KMPS and KCIN sister stations.
 EZ immediately took over the stations via a local marketing agreement (LMA) until the purchase was completed later that year.
 EZ also bought rival KYCW-FM from Infinity Broadcasting two weeks prior, which then lead to the end of the country format on KCIN and KRPM.

-On March 18, 1996, KCIN/KRPM dropped regular programming and began simulcasting KMPS for four days, then began simulcasting KYCW for two days.
-At Midnight on March 24, KCIN/KRPM began a 39-hour stunt with random audio soundbites, while announcing a change to come the following afternoon.
+On March 18, 1996, KCIN and KRPM dropped regular programming and began simulcasting KMPS for four days, then began simulcasting KYCW for two days.
+At midnight on March 24, KCIN and KRPM began a 39-hour stunt with random audio soundbites, while announcing a change to come the following afternoon.

 Rhythmic AC (1996–1997)

-On March 25, 1996, at 3 p.m., KCIN/KRPM flipped to a gold-leaning Rhythmic Adult Contemporary format, branded as "Kiss 106."
+On March 25, 1996, at 3 pm, KCIN and KRPM flipped to a gold-leaning rhythmic adult contemporary format, branded as "Kiss 106".
 KCIN reacquired the KRPM-FM call sign on April 5, but would adopt the KBKS call letters on April 15, with the -FM suffix being added on January 12, 2004.
-(KRPM-AM continued to simulcast until February 1, 1999, when it flipped to classic country.)
+(KRPM AM continued to simulcast until February 1, 1999, when it flipped to classic country.)

 KBKS's playlist consisted of a wide range of rhythmic hits targeting adults 25–54 years old, including Motown, gold hits from the 1960s through the 1980s, re-currents, and current-day hits from artists like Celine Dion, Toni Braxton, Mariah Carey, Janet Jackson, and Boyz II Men.
 The station primarily competed against KUBE, KLSY, and KPLZ-FM.

 Top 40 (1997–2016)

-On May 23, 1997, the Friday before Memorial Day weekend, KBKS flipped to Top 40/CHR and modified its moniker to "Kiss 106.1."
-This marked the first Mainstream Top 40/CHR in the market since KPLZ shifted to Hot AC three years prior.
-The Rhythmic AC format later returned to Seattle radio on KQMV from 2006-2010, and KMTT in 2013.
+On May 23, 1997, the Friday before Memorial Day weekend, KBKS flipped to Top 40/CHR and modified its moniker to "Kiss 106.1".
+This marked the first Mainstream Top 40/CHR in the market since KPLZ shifted to hot AC three years prior.
+The rhythmic AC format later returned to Seattle radio on KQMV from 2006 to 2010, and KMTT in 2013.

 EZ and American Radio Systems merged in July 1997.
 Westinghouse/CBS bought American Radio Systems' stations (including KBKS) on September 19, 1997.
 In June 1998, CBS split off the radio division under the revived Infinity Broadcasting name, which would be renamed CBS Radio in December 2005.

-At first, KBKS' direction leaned more towards Modern AC as a way to counter KUBE's Rhythmic Top 40 direction.
+At first, KBKS' direction leaned more towards modern adult contemporary as a way to counter KUBE's Rhythmic Top 40 direction.
 KBKS became more mainstream in early 2000.
-In 2007, at the same time the station rebranded to "106.1 KISS FM," the station began leaning more rhythmic, in the hopes of denting KUBE's dominant ratings in the Seattle Top 40 battle.
+In 2007, at the same time the station rebranded to "106.1 KISS FM", the station began leaning more rhythmic, in the hopes of denting KUBE's dominant ratings in the Seattle Top 40 battle.